eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 			+ "Scalding is built on top of Cascading, a Java library that abstracts away low-level Hadoop details."
 			+ "Scalding is comparable to Pig, but offers tight integration with Scala, bringing advantages of Scala to your MapReduce jobs."
 + Should have experience in dealing with XML and JSON data formats.
++ Product Data Engineer
+	- Bay Area (San Francisco and Palo Alto)
+	- xAI’s mission is to create AI systems that can accurately understand the universe and aid humanity in its pursuit of knowledge.
+	- Our team is small, highly motivated, and focused on engineering excellence.
+This organization is for individuals who appreciate challenging themselves and thrive on curiosity.
+Engineers are encouraged to work across multiple areas of the company, and as a result, all engineers and researchers share the title "Member of Technical Staff."
+	- We operate with a flat organizational structure.
+All employees are expected to be hands-on and to contribute directly to the company’s mission.
+Leadership is given to those who show initiative and consistently deliver excellence.
+Work ethic and strong prioritization skills are important.
+	- All engineers and researchers are expected to have strong communication skills.
+They should be able to concisely and accurately share knowledge with their teammates.
+	- xAI does not have recruiters.
+Every application is reviewed directly by a technical member of the team.
+	- You will leverage xAI’s models and algorithms to create a new generation of delightful consumer products and experiences and scale this out to millions of users around the world.
+	- Tech Stack
+		* Rust
+		* Python
+		* Spark
+		* Postgresql
+	- Expertise in data curation, filtering, and cleaning for large language and multimodal models.
+	- Experience in working with and quality controlling large-scale human annotation.
+	- Familiarity with crafting consumer app data flywheel.
+	- Rigor in identifying product direction from usage data.
+	- Passion for making delightful consumer products with cutting edge technology.
+	- Interview Process
+		* After submitting your application, the team reviews your CV and statement of exceptional work.
+If your application passes this stage, you will be invited to a 15 minute interview (“phone interview”) during which a member of our team will ask some basic questions.
+If you clear the initial phone interview, you will enter the main process, which consists of four technical interviews:
+			+ Coding assessment in a language of your choice.
+			+ Systems hands-on: Demonstrate practical skills in a live problem-solving session.
+			+ Project deep-dive: Present your past exceptional work to a small audience.
+			+ Meet and greet with the wider team.
+		* Our goal is to finish the main process within one week.
+We don’t rely on recruiters for assessments.
+Every application is reviewed by a member of our technical team.
+All interviews will be conducted via Google Meet.
+	- Annual Salary Range: $180,000 - $500,000 USD
 + skill set:
 	- Redesigning our data systems from a warehouse-centric to a lake-centric architecture to be more cost-effective as our data volume grows.
 	- Rolling out a structured events pipeline for analytics and productization of high-volume event streams.